QTY Code: Invention

+code is a philosophy of protein rewriting which suggests that properties of life (like whether a molecule prefers oil or water) are not fixed, but rather constitute "codes" that can be edited.

 Similar structures of amino acids

 The QTY Code is based on two key molecular structural facts: 1) all 20 natural amino acids are found in alpha-helices regardless of their chemical properties, although some amino acids have a higher propensity to form an alpha-helix; and, 2) several amino acids share striking structural similarities despite their very different chemical properties.
 These may be paired as: Glutamine (Q) vs Leucine (L); Threonine (T) vs Valine (V) and Isoleucine (I); and Tyrosine (Y) vs Phenylalanine (F).

 Shapes of the 20 natural amino acids as they appear in an experimental electron density map at 1.5 angstrom resolution.

 The QTY Code systematically replaces water-insoluble amino acids (L, V, I and F) with water-soluble amino acids (Q, T and Y) in transmembrane alpha-helices.
 Thus, its application to membrane proteins changes the water-insoluble form of membrane proteins into water-soluble variants.
 The QTY Code was specifically conceived to render G protein-coupled receptors (GPCRs) into a water-soluble form.
 Despite substantial transmembrane domain changes, the QTY variants of GPCRs maintain stable structure and ligand binding activities.